SofaPirate/Plaquette/docs/advanced.rst

   float put(float value)

-Additionally, digital input units such as :doc:`DigitalIn`, :doc:`Metro`, and :doc:`Timer`, have a ``boolean isOn()`` method that works for boolean ``true/false`` values, while digital output units such as :doc:`DigitalOut` have a ``boolean putOn(boolean value)`` method.
+Additionally, digital input units such as :doc:`DigitalIn`, :doc:`Metronome`, and :doc:`Timer`, have a ``boolean isOn()`` method that works for boolean ``true/false`` values, while digital output units such as :doc:`DigitalOut` have a ``boolean putOn(boolean value)`` method.